zijun-zhao/deeplearning.ai/COMS4111/Lecture10_Index&QueryProcessing.md

 > ![Image of Yaktocat](https://github.com/zijun-zhao/fishLearning/blob/master/COMS4111/imgs/29Mar_10.jpg)
 * If index does not fit in memory, access becomes expensive.
 * Solution: treat index kept on disk as a sequential file and construct a sparse index on it.
-    * outer index –a sparse index of the basic index
+    * outer index: a sparse index of the basic index
-    * inner index –the basic index file
+    * inner index: the basic index file
-* If even outer index is too large to fit in main memory, yet another level of index can be created, and so on. § Indices at all levels must be updated on insertion or deletion from the file.
+* If even outer index is too large to fit in main memory, yet another level of index can be created, and so on.
+* Indices at all levels must be *updated on insertion or deletion from the file*.

 19. B+-Tree Index Files
 > If the indexes entries are stored in order in an index, then it is a sequential index.
 This will be a binary search tree called B+ Tree.
 By large most indexes are B+ Tree